pietgeursen/patch-gatherings/README.md

   - [x] contributors
   - [x] description
 - [ ] rework render to use obs
+- [ ] what to do about live streams of future gatherings when a new startDateTime is published?
 - [ ] think about how to use message timestamps to throw away outdated messages that are emitted on a stream
-- [ ] make a thing that plugs this into a patch app

 > [patchcore](https://github.com/ssbc/patchcore) gatherings [depject](https://github.com/depject/depject) plugin for [secure scuttlebutt](https://github.com/ssbc/secure-scuttlebutt)